Central Florida

 ECFTX Model v2.0

-The ECFTX v1.0 model, originally developed to support water supply planning decisions, was later updated to make the model a more suitable tool for regulatory decisions and improve the model performance in the areas where critical minimum flows and levels (MFL) water bodies are located.
-A groundwater modeling team from three water management districts (SJRWMD, SWFWMD and SFWMD) reviewed the model and identified an area within the CFWI portion of the domain where the original calibration could be improved.
+The ECFTX v1.0 model, originally developed to support water supply planning decisions, was later updated to make the model a more suitable tool for regulatory decisions and improve the model performance in the areas where critical minimum flows and minimum water levels (MFLs) water bodies are located.
+A groundwater modeling team from the three water management districts (SJRWMD, SWFWMD and SFWMD) reviewed the model and identified an area within the CFWI portion of the domain where the original calibration could be improved.
 This area primarily included the Wekiva River springs groundwater contributing basin and Seminole County and was called the focus area.
 The recalibration effort was conducted only in the focus area with a goal to improve the model’s ability to better match observed water levels and spring flows.
-The recalibrated model was referred as ECFTX v2.0.
+The recalibrated model is referred to as ECFTX v2.0.
 The ECFTX v2.0 model performance was considerably improved within the focus area and aquifer parameters were adjusted within a range consistent with the known hydrogeology in the region.
 Accordingly, the model-wide calibration performance was also improved as a result of the improvement in the focus area.
-Overall, the results of the recalibration provided greater confidence that ECFTX v2.0 should be considered an appropriate tool for assisting regulatory decisions, MFL evaluations, and future planning efforts.
-In addition, to facilitate water use permitting evaluations, Environmental simulations, Inc. was retained by the three districts to develop a user-friendly regulatory tool by implementing Focus telescopic mesh refinement in Groundwater Vistas (a groundwater modeling package).
+Overall, the results of the recalibration provided greater confidence that ECFTX v2.0 could be considered an appropriate tool for assisting regulatory decisions, MFL evaluations, and future planning efforts.
+In addition, to facilitate water use permitting evaluations, Environmental Simulations, Inc. was retained by the three districts to develop a user-friendly regulatory tool by implementing Focus telescopic mesh refinement in Groundwater Vistas (a groundwater modeling package).

 Resources